-Except where borrowing is for the purposes of funding redemption or repayment of units (as set out in 2.2.6) we will make written submission to the Supervisor setting out the reasons why the Fund needs to borrow and a recommendation thereto.
+Except where borrowing is for the purposes of funding redemption or repayment of units (as set out in 2.2.6.
+Liquidity Risk Management Policy on page 7) we will make written submission to the Supervisor setting out the reasons why the Fund needs to borrow and a recommendation thereto.
 Any borrowing will only be effected in accordance with the Trust Deed.
 Currently there is no intention to borrow.